 That's why we prefer to look for water-soluble (and preferably oxygen- and light-stable) forms such as Sodium Ascorbyl Phosphate (SAP) and Magnesium Ascorbyl Phosphate (MAP).
 SAP and MAP are considered the most successful derivatives of Vitamin C since they absorb effortlessly into the skin, delivering the amazing benefits we listed above without losing effectiveness!

-So we have to ask - will you be adding Vitamin C to your morning routine?
+These are just a few of the benefits of Vitamin C for your skin.
+So we have to ask - will you take advantage of the benefits of Vitamin C for your skin and add it to your morning routine?